godamartonaron/GODA_pyPPG/docs/tutorials/pyPPG_example.rst

     III.
 PPG derivatives
     IV.
 Derivative ratios

-#. **Statistical Summary**: A concise summary of the 74 PPG biomarkers is provided within this module.
+#. **Biomarker Statistics**: A concise summary of the 74 PPG biomarkers is provided within this module.
 #. **Save data**: This module allows for the saving of extracted Fiducial points, Biomarkers, and Statistics into a .csv file.

 The resulting figures and outcomes are stored within the *temp_dir* folder, which is automatically generated within the project directory.